Laxton's Superb

 The 'Laxton's Superb' is an apple cultivar that was developed in England in 1897.
-It is a cross breed between Cellini and 'Cox's Orange Pippin' and is not a cross between Wyken Pippin and Cox Orange Pippin.
+It is a cross breed between 'Cellini' and 'Cox's Orange Pippin'.
 It is a British apple with a green color and a dull red flush.
 It is a firm-textured dessert apple.
-The fruit is well known for its sweet and aromatic taste which is likened to the parent species it is derived from, the 'Cox's Orange Pippin'.
-Density 0,82 g/cc, sugar 14,0%, acid 7,4 g/litre.
-Vitamin C 9mg/100g.
+The fruit is well known for its sweet and aromatic taste, which is likened to the parent cultivar it is derived from, the 'Cox's Orange Pippin'.